 One can look back to 2009 when home prices were at their lowest in years, this is a result of the general economic decline felt in most regions of the country.
 The housing market in Boston, Massachusetts has always held values much higher than the national median value, both for single-family homes as well as condominiums.

-The average home values in the greater Boston area selling for just north of $696,000, up 5% over the last year.
+The average home values in the greater Boston area selling for just north of $719,000, down slightly from last year.

 Today financing a jumbo loan in Boston means a fully documented loan with solid credit.
 Buyers can expect to provide at least a 20 percent down payment although there are jumbo loans available with as little as 5 percent down as long as the buyers have a qualifying credit score of 700.
 For those who think that lenders should relax some of their guidelines to stimulate home sales, it’s actually the opposite that would happen should mortgage companies return to the “wild, wild west” days of indiscriminate lending.

 Providing a stable real estate market with responsible lending actually improves the real estate market.
 Property owners recover their equity and more.
 When it’s time to sell and buy another place to live, the equity growth in their home provides funds for a down payment and closing costs for the next sale.